 Don’t add too many.
 Maybe 10 or 15 and make sure that you use a rating scale to collect the customer perception of your performance.

 Now comes the most important part: find someone to do some statistical analysis on your results to determine which of the drivers are most significant in terms of customer loyalty.
 There are a few different techniques but correlation and regression analysis are the most common.

 For more information on what is important to customers have a look at the following blog posts:

 - Determining what might be important to a customer

 - How do you determine what is important to a customer?

-Step 4: Implement your customer programs
+Step 4: Implement Change

 Now you have the vital information that you need: you understand the state of customer loyalty and you understand which of your business attributes are most important to that loyalty.

 Start by focusing on just a few of the most important drivers that you also believe you can change and start making changes in your business.

 Perhaps you have found that line lengths in your branches are a key driver of customer loyalty.
 Work with your staff to identify ways to change your business processes and reduce line lengths.
 Make sure that you align staff compensation plans and bonuses so that the changes you make will be permanent.